designmynight/designmynight-developers/site/content/collins/general-enquiry-form/index.md

 ## Posting to Standard Booking Fields

-For any _standard_ Collins booking fields used in your form, please ask your web developer to post to these field names:
+For any _standard_ Collins booking fields used in your form, web developers should post to these field names:

 | Field Name | Field Name in Collins|Comments|
 |-----------|------|------|